fyancy/MetaFD/README.md

 [7] Sung, F., Yang, Y., Zhang, L., Xiang, T., Torr, P. H., & Hospedales, T. M. (2018).
 Learning to compare: Relation network for few-shot learning.
 In Proceedings of the IEEE conference on computer vision and pattern recognition (pp. 1199-1208).
 ```

-# Related work
+# Our related work
 [1] [Semi-supervised meta-learning networks with squeeze-and-excitation attention for few-shot fault diagnosis](https://www.sciencedirect.com/science/article/abs/pii/S0019057821001543?via%3Dihub)

 [2] [Similarity-based meta-learning network with adversarial domain adaptation for cross-domain fault identification](https://www.sciencedirect.com/science/article/abs/pii/S0950705121000927?via%3Dihub)

-* If you have used our codes in your work, please cite the following paper.
+If you have used our codes in your work, please cite the following paper.
 ```
 None.
 ```